johnatag/johnatag/README.md

 ## Hi there 👋, I'm Johnatan!
 Welcome to my Github!
-I'm a privacy & security enthusiast with over multiple years of development experience.
+I'm a privacy & security enthusiast with multiple years of development experience.

 ### Fun facts about me ⚡
 - I'm a final year Software Engineering Student at the University of Montreal, Polytechnique 🇨🇦